(formerly known as the Research Data Archive or RDA)

 Archiving data associated with Research Projects

-Note that BEAR Archive is not a service for the storage of data associated with publications for the purposes of satisfying open data requirements.
-Instead, you should use UBIRA, the University of Birmingham Institutional Research Archive - eData.
+Note that the BEAR Archive is not a service for the storage of data associated with publications for the purposes of satisfying open data requirements.
+Instead, you should use UBIRA eData, the University of Birmingham Institutional Research Archive.

 The purpose of the BEAR Archive is to store valuable data associated with your research project (current or completed) which may be needed in the future but which is not currently being actively used and is not needed to support a publication.

 Data stored in the BEAR Archive will be archived to tape for a reasonable length of time (with the minimum period agreed at the point of archiving with the PI) and will only be accessible upon an application for restoration by an appropriate person.

 The solution uses an enterprise class ‘data protection platform’ (software) and tape storage media.
 It has been created to be fault tolerant, with data duplicated between two data centres to minimise the risk of data loss.
 Tapes are periodically and automatically verified to help maintain the integrity of the data.
 All tape media is encrypted as data is written to the tape.
 The use of tape media provides a low-cost storage medium for long term retention of data.

 Data is automatically expired from the archive once the retention period specified at injest has passed - see our BEAR Archive management policy.

 Applications for storage in the BEAR Archive should be made by the project’s Principal Investigator (PI), using the IT Service Desk (itservicedesk.bham.ac.uk).

 - Complete the 'Other BEAR Request form' adding 'Archive' as the subject.